xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 Let's revisit the example when Alice and Bob are messaging each other.

 When Alice sends `M1` to Bob, that mutation is propagated to Bob via a WebSocket event.
 You can think of the WebSocket event as a broadcast the server makes to all the clients that are subscribed to changes to the conversation thread.
 The server doesn't care who is on the receiving end of the broadcast.
-It announces to every participant of the conversation that something has changed and each participant needs to decide what to do with that information.
+It announces to every participant in the conversation that something has changed and each participant needs to decide what to do with that information.

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/mutation-propagation-m1.png" thumbnail="/post/images/offline-first-chat-app/mutation-propagation-m1.png" title="Mutation Propagation of M1">}}